-When you’re experiencing a heart attack, you begin to lose heart muscle as time goes on, so the sooner you get to an Emergency Department, the better chance you’ll leave with little to no heart damage.
+During a heart attack, you begin to lose heart muscle as time goes on.
+So, the sooner you get to an emergency room, the better chance you’ll leave with little to no heart damage.

 The shortness of breath feeling is often distinctive, like a choking sensation beyond just not being able to catch your breath.

 These typical, textbook-style symptoms are most common in males.
-In females and people with diabetes, symptoms can look different.
+In females and people with diabetes, symptoms can look much different.

 Women may also experience a heaviness in both arms, difficulty breathing, and sudden onset of neck and jaw discomfort.
 Jaw pain, especially with shortness of breath, is a symptom often specific to heart problems.